We invest in change-making companies and projects that support Fair Trade and a green economy.

 Ocean Soul Africa — Based in Kenya, Ocean Soul Africa employs people to collect plastic trash from local shores and upcycles cast-off flip flops into colorful sculptures.
 They have created over 100 jobs and employ many more in beach cleanup.
 Read more.

 Opportunity Main Street — Creating an entrepreneur hub focused on building community wealth in Baltimore, Maryland.
 Read more.

 Pachamama Coffee Cooperative — Uniting thousands of growers from Peru, Nicaragua, Guatemala, Mexico, and Ethiopia, this Fair Trade coffee company is owned exclusively by coffee farmers.
 Read more.

-Rende Progress Capital — Rende is a Community Development Financial Institution (CDFI) focused on racial equity; they work to make capital available to those who are not served well by traditional banks.
+Rende Progress Capital — A Community Development Financial Institution (CDFI) focused on racial equity; they work to make capital available to those who are not served well by traditional banks.
 Read more.

 Simply Good Jars — Committed to sourcing fresh, local ingredients, Simply Good Jars sells salads packaged in returnable jars.
 Their vending machines are meant to make healthy food convenient and sustainable.
 Read more.